-This four-year, innovative, multi-subject degree offers 14 distinct courses.
-Students applying through the CAO pick DN530 and choose one course.
+This four-year, innovative, multi-subject degree offers 14 distinct degree options.
+Students applying through the CAO select DN530 and choose one option.
 Students learn within a carefully structured framework of related subjects.
 The BA Humanities has the added benefit of offering different ways to diversify your skills and broaden your horizons.
-In third year students can apply for an internship, study abroad or continue deepening their knowledge by taking UCD modules or undertaking a research project.
-For details on the BA Humanities courses, see pages 30 - 43.
+In third year, students can apply for an internship, study abroad or continue deepening their knowledge by taking UCD modules or undertaking a research project.
+Overall, there are 270 places in DN530.
+The average number of students taking each option is shown on the relevant page.
+For details on the BA Humanities courses, see pages 27-40.